SECOND GLANCE TEAM

 His directorial-debut feature film, Thicker Than Blood, has garnered him awards for "Best Director in a Feature Film" at the Newark International Film Festival in New Jersey and "Best Narrative Feature Film" at the Arlington International Film Festival in Boston in 2019.
 TTB has screened at numerous film festivals, public events, and private screenings hosted by community-based LGBT and African-American nonprofits, HBCUs, medical organizations, and state and local health departments in nearly 20 major cities across the country.

 When he's not working, you'll typically find Anthony whipping and burning in the kitchen, goofing around with his dog Dax, or trying to find more ways to get outside (when it's not subzero below negative zero out!).
-He enjoys traveling, aimlessly driving through the country, and to this day, still swears up and down he's going to be the next pop/rock icon (as he nurses newly sore fingers from teaching himself the acoustic).

 Spencer Paez is a first-generation citizen, a Junior Olympic medalist in springboard diving, and a true Southerner at heart.
 A lifelong lover of stories, he graduated from Duke University with a BA in Theater Studies.
 He collaborates across various media as an actor, writer, director and producer.
 Having trained at multiple conservatories such as the Tony Award-winning Eugene O’Neill Theater Center, his work has been officially selected for screenings nationwide at film festivals such as the Seattle Intl Film Festival, NC Gay & Lesbian Film Festival, Show Me Justice Film Festival, and the San Francisco Indie Film Festival.
 He's also earned a nomination for Best Actor at the 2017 48-Hour Film Festival Los Angeles.
 As a dancer, he has performed around the USA and toured internationally.